‘Go the Extra Mile’ to raise funds for educational programmes for children living in areas of conflict:

 B. Donation Only

-If you would like to support the cause through a donation your contribution will be very much appreciated and will make a significant difference to the life of an impoverished child.
+If you would like to support the cause through a donation, your contribution will be very much appreciated.
+Thank you for helping us reach the ambitious goal of £3,000.

 - Donate here DONATE